 In your digital landscape, think of your website as the centre of it all.
 That’s the place where all the resulting effects of your digital effort converge.

-Search engines have a special preference for texts in the HTML format.
-Meaning, if you choose to publish your content in a non-text format, including images, java applets and flash files, there’s a fair chance the text will either be ignored or devalued by Google crawlers.
+Search engines have a special preference for texts in HTML format.
+Meaning, if you choose to publish your content in a non-text format, including images, java applets, and flash files, there’s a fair chance the text will either be ignored or devalued by Google crawlers.